symfony/symfony/src/Symfony/Component/CssSelector/README.md

 -------

-This component is a port of the Python cssselect library, which is copyright Ian Bicking, @see https://github.com/SimonSapin/cssselect.
+This component is a port of the Python cssselect library, which is copyright Ian Bicking, https://github.com/SimonSapin/cssselect.

 Copyright (c) 2007-2012 Ian Bicking and contributors.
 See AUTHORS for more details.